charlespnh/postgres-demo/README.md

 <img src="get-demo.gif" width="650" />

 ### CREATE
-Add new item to the table - move cursor & hit 'c', followed by a new item to be create as comma-separated input string
+Add new item to the table - move cursor & hit 'c', followed by a new item to be created as comma-separated input string

 <img src="create-demo.gif" width="650" />